 So, there you have it.
 This list is not meant to be fully comprehensive, nor is the information verbatim from the standard.
 The intention is to provide a little food for thought.
 Maybe at the company’s next internal audit, this list can be utilized to see if there is compliance to some of the lesser known requirements.

 SimpleQuE offers a full line-up of IATF 16949® training courses which includes AIAG and VDA Core Tools, Root Cause Analysis and Problem Solving, Requirements and Implementation.
 With IATF® also putting a major focus on internal auditor competency, it is essential to have IATF 16949® Internal Auditor Training.
 Our IATF 16949 auditor training utilizes the process audit approach.
 Contact us to learn more about the customized services offered to match your certification and training needs.

-This is the first of a four part series of IATF 16949® articles written by simpleQuE consultant and auditor, Bob Dornhecker.* With over 30 years of combined experience in auditing, manufacturing and certification, Bob has an extensive quality background.
+This is the first of a four part series of IATF 16949® articles written by former simpleQuE consultant and auditor, Bob Dornhecker.* With over 30 years of combined experience in auditing, manufacturing and certification, Bob has an extensive quality background.
 Additionally, he has taught and facilitated many quality related training classes for clients and has provided support to companies securing their own ISO/Quality Management Systems certifications.
 He also conducts ISO 9001 and IATF 16949® 2nd and 3rd party audits.

 *Links to other articles in this automotive series:

 - Using Automotive Manufacturing Process Audits to Focus on Value and Maximize Improvements

 - How to Gather, Communicate and Implement CSRs